guilbeeg/enablement-interview/slide7.md

 ???

-In conclusion, we've seen that combining Terraform and Vault can enhance security, automate processes, and provide better infrastructure management.
-By using both tools together, you can increase security, improve automation and efficiency, scale and audit your infrastructure, implement fine-grained access control, and adapt and extend.
-I encourage you to consider using Terraform and Vault together for managing your infrastructure and secrets in the cloud.
+Today we've seen that leveraging Packer and Terraform together can provide a number of benefits.
+Including improved infrastructure management, automation, stability and increased efficiency.
+I encourage you to consider using Packer and Terraform together for managing your infrastructure and system/container images for your production and lower level environments.
+Thanks your time, take care!